Emu Gully - Relational Proximity

 8th January 2018

-A 45 minute documentary about the impact of an innovative expeditionary-learning led curricula on students’ character, resilience, engagement and learning outcomes.
-To purchase the full 45 minute documentary for £10, click below.
+NEW: the 45 minute documentary about the impact of an innovative expeditionary-learning led curricula on students’ character, resilience, engagement and learning outcomes.
+Now free to view, click below.

 Building relationships through expeditionary experiences